5 Ways Stress Messes With Your Sex Hormones & Which Foods Can Help, According To An RD

 When under chronic stress, a woman may go into androgenic mode.
 This means she is producing more cortisol and DHEA via adrenal stimulation while suppressing circulating sexual hormones due to the HPA-axis takeover.
 This androgenic takeover reduces the ovarian production of estrogen and progesterone while interfering with menstrual cycle and fertility rhythm.

 Elevations of DHEA is often seen with infertility, hormonal acne, and hirsutism (male-patterned hair growth) in females.
-One way to metabolize DHEA and correct hormone imbalance is through carbohydrate control and high fat consumption, as well as a balanced ketogenic diet.
+One way to metabolize DHEA and correct hormone imbalance is through carbohydrate control and high fat consumption, as well as a balanced ketogenic diet with sufficient calories.